aysonsteven/mynt-delivery-cost/README.md

 ```

 ***Note***:
 I tried using the Voucher Mock API provided.
-Unfortunately it does not work and it's returning any response.
+Unfortunately it does not work and it's not returning any response.
 With that i used another mock API using mockapi.io.
 But I still followed the model based on the swagger.